cabforum/cabforum.org/content/posts/2012/2012-08-31-ballot-87-instant-runoff-ballot-on-governance.md

 **Result**: Proposals of Trend Micro and DigiCert will proceed to further vote.

-**Ballot 87 Text**
+## Ballot 87 Text

 This is an instant run-off ballot to eliminate all but two of the following proposals (listed in alphabetical order):

-- DigiCert Proposal
+• DigiCert Proposal

-- Microsoft Proposal
+• Microsoft Proposal

-- No Change Proposal
+• No Change Proposal

-- PayPal Proposal
+• PayPal Proposal

-- Trend Micro Proposal
+• Trend Micro Proposal

 Each voting member may assign the numbers 1 to 5 to the proposals in order of preference (1 indicating their most preferred choice).